 Jordan joined Watsi on June 19th, 2014.
 Six years ago, Jordan became the 221st member to automatically support a new Watsi patient every month.
-Since then, 5,726 more people have become monthly donors!
-Jordan's most recent donation traveled 8,500 miles to support Alex, a motorcycle taxi driver from Kenya, to fund hand surgery following a road accident.
+Since then, 6,251 more people have become monthly donors!
+Jordan's most recent donation traveled 8,500 miles to support Bethwel, a shy third grader from Kenya, to fund fracture repair for his right arm.

 Alex is a motorcycle taxi operator from Kenya.
 He is married and has been blessed with a three-month-old baby boy.
 He works as a motorcycle taxi driver to support his young family.
 His wife is a stay-at-home mom and they live in a two-room rental house in Kapsowar.
 Alex was recently involved in a road accident.
 He was riding his bodaboda (motorcycle taxi) when he lost control and fell into a ditch.
 He fractured his right hand and suffered bruises and lacerations on his face and other body parts.
 Since the accident, Alex has been unable to work and support his family.
 Fortunately, surgeons at our medical partner can help.
 On June 16th, Alex will undergo a fracture repair procedure called an open reduction and internal fixation.
 This treatment will help him heal well.
 Now, our medical partner, African Mission Healthcare Foundation, is requesting $848 to fund this procedure.
 “My hope is to get treated so that I can resume my fatherly role of supporting my family," shared Alex.